Mike (cat): Later life

-Mike spent 20 years at the British Museum during which time he gained a certain notoriety for his misogynistic and cynophobic tendencies, pushing away any attempt at fraternisation with women and having a dislike for dogs.
-Mike would only allow certain people to feed him, those "who treated him as a man and brother".
-Interest in Mike spread such that he was described as "probably the most famed British feline of the 20th Century".
+Mike spent twenty years at the British Museum during which time he gained a certain notoriety for avoiding women and disliking dogs.
+Mike would only accept food from those "who treated him as a man and brother".
+Interest in Mike spread such that Time magazine described him as "probably the most famed British feline of the 20th Century".

-Mike retired from official duties in 1924, and was made a 'pensioner'.
+Mike retired from official duties in 1924.
 He continued to take an interest in the comings-and-goings at the Museum, and was especially active when it came to chasing off the occasional wandering dogs, who reportedly "fled in terror" when he attacked.

 In 1927, Mike was featured in an article in the Star, which stated that: "He eyes the scholars—famous men from all countries—as philosophically as the later stream of mere curiosity-hunters.
 High School girls in trim uniform; London street urchins, who make the portico a playground; black-robed monks, gaily sari-ed Hindu ladies, dapper little Japs, and horn-spectacled tourists, are all alike to him."